vitaminmoo/poe-data/docs/DAT_FORMAT.md

 Because Variable Data is typically written sequentially during table generation:

-1.  **Ordering**: Referenced values appear in the Variable Data section in the order their corresponding cells appear in the table (column by column, then row by row).
+1.  **Ordering**: Referenced values generally appear in the Variable Data section in the order their corresponding cells appear in the table (column by column, then row by row).
-2.  **Exception (Shared Strings)**: Due to deduplication, a string might be referenced "out of order" relative to the sequential flow if it was already written earlier.
-3.  **No Gaps**: In a "perfect" table, every byte of the Variable Data section (after the initial 8 magic bytes) should be accounted for by at least one reference (either a string, an array, or a reference inside an array).
+2.  **No Gaps**: In a "perfect" table, every byte of the Variable Data section (after the initial 8 magic bytes) should be accounted for by at least one reference (either a string, an array, or a reference inside an array).
+3.  **Exception (Shared Strings)**: Due to deduplication, a string might be referenced "out of order" relative to the sequential flow if it was already written earlier.
 4.  **Zero-Length Arrays**: Arrays with a count of 0 still have a valid (and increasing) offset, but they point to zero bytes.
 Multiple adjacent empty arrays might point to the same offset.

+## Heuristics, Validation & Type Detection

+Identifying column types and validating data in undocumented tables relies on statistical analysis and structural constraints.

+### Basic Type Constraints

+- **Boolean**: Must strictly be `0` or `1`.
+Any other byte value invalidates this type.
+- **Hashes (u16/u32)**: High entropy.
+Values should be distributed across the entire range of the integer type (unlike counts or indices which cluster near zero).
+MurmurHash is commonly used.
+- **Floats**: `f32`/`f64` columns usually contain values with fractional parts.
+If a column is valid as a float but all values are integers (e.g., `1.0`, `50.0`), it is more likely an integer type unless the context strongly suggests a rate or multiplier.
+- **EnumRow**: Values are highly concentrated at the lower end of the `i32` range (e.g., 0 to 100).
+Large values are extremely unlikely.

+### Variable Width Data (Arrays & Strings)

+- **Valid Offsets**:
+  - Must be `>= 8` (after the magic bytes).
+  - Must be `< TotalVariableDataSize`.
+  - **Strings**: Offset must be at least 2 bytes before the end of the section (for `0x0000` terminator).
+  - **Arrays**: Offset + (Count \* ElementSize) must be `<= TotalVariableDataSize`.
+- **Array Patterns**:
+  - **Count Limit**: Counts are rarely high.
+Values `> 30` are suspicious for generic data arrays (though technically possible).
+  - **Double Spike Histogram**: An array column (16 bytes) often shows two value distributions:
+    - **Count (first 8 bytes)**: Clustered very low (0-30).
+    - **Offset (next 8 bytes)**: Monotonically increasing (mostly) and spread across the variable data range.
+- **String/Array Differentiation**:
+  - If a `u64` column's values point to valid UTF-16 double-null terminated sequences, it's likely a `String`.
+  - If a `u128` (16-byte) column's second `u64` points to data, check the first `u64` (count).
+If the data at the offset looks like a sequence of `n` items, it's an array.

 ### References

+- **Values**:
+  - **Null**: `0xFE` repeated (8 or 16 bytes).
+A non-reference column having this specific pattern is rare.
+  - **Range**: Valid references must be `< MaxRows` of the target table.
+- **Target Inference**:
+  - A column is only a valid reference to Table X if _all_ non-null values in that column are valid indices in Table X.
+  - **Correlation**: If a column is suspected to reference Table X, correlate the text data.
+Do the strings in the source column (or the source table's name) semantically relate to the string columns in Table X? (e.g., `MonsterId` column pointing to `Monsters.dat` which has a `Name` column like "Zombie").

+### Structural & Contextual Analysis

+- **Neighbor Inference**: A single byte column strictly containing `0` or `1`, sandwiched between two clearly identified string columns, is almost certainly a boolean.
+This is statistically stronger than an isolated byte column being 0/1 (which could be padding, small integers, etc.).
+- **Gap Analysis**:
+  - Map all known references (strings, arrays) to the Variable Data section.
+  - Identify "dead zones" (unreferenced bytes).
+  - Analyze the dead zones: Do they look like arrays of integers?
+Text?
+  - Find columns in the fixed data whose values (or derived offsets) point exactly to the start of these gaps.
+This can reveal previously unidentified array columns.
+- **Files & Directories**:
+  - Treat as `String` first.
+  - Validate if the string value corresponds to a real file path inside the game's GGPK/Bundle system.
+  - Directories act as prefixes for other file columns.

+### Byte Histograms (Little Endian)

+- **Integers/Indices**: Heavy weighting towards low values (0x00, 0x01...).
+- **Offsets**: Even distribution or gradual shifting across the file's size range.
+- **Entropy**:
+  - **Low**: Booleans, small enums, sparse arrays.
+  - **High**: Hashes, compressed data (unlikely here), encryption keys (unlikely here).

+### References

 - **Foreign Row**: A 16-byte value linking to a row in another table.
 The exact mechanism (index vs key) is 128-bit wide.
 - **Local Row**: An 8-byte value linking to a row in the same table.
+- **Null Values**: If a reference (Local or Foreign) is null, the entire cell is filled with `0xFE` bytes (e.g., 8 bytes of `0xFE` for Local Row, 16 bytes for Foreign Row).
+This is distinct from a value of 0, which may be a valid index.

 ## Discrepancies & Notes